 Left image: As part of its 2014 exhibition entitled Mind Maps: Stories from Psychology, the London Science Museum showcased this very accurate and intricate papier-mâché brain model from 1900 that shows path of nerve fibers.
 French physician Louis Thomas Jerôme Auzoux developed this technique around 1820 due to the shortage of human cadavers and wax models to study human anatomy.
 He was inspired by papier-mâché dolls that were […]

-Between 1839 and 1853 the French mathematician Théodore Olivier created string models to teach and demonstrate descriptive geometry, some of which were interactive.
+Between 1839 and 1853 the French mathematician Théodore Olivier created string models to teach and demonstrate descriptive geometry, some of which could be manipulated.
 He was a student of French mathematician Gaspard Monge, who invented descriptive geometry and was already illustrating his ideas with rudimentary string models.
 Photo above: intersection of two cylinders.
 Sources: Nicholas Mee (2013) Strings, Surfaces and Physics.
-Photo above taken in the Musée […]
+Photo above taken in the […]

 These physical visualizations show ocean swell patterns, and were built by native Micronesians from the Marshall Islands to facilitate canoe navigation.
 They were memorized before trips.
 The Western world remained unaware of the existence of these artifacts until 1862.
 The photo above is a stick chart from 1974.
 Straight sticks represent regular currents and waves, curved sticks represent ocean swells, and seashells represent atolls and […]

 The French geologist Alexandre-Émile Béguyer de Chancourtois was the first scientist to see the periodicity of elements when they were arranged in order of their atomic weights.
 Credited with being the original discoverer of the periodicity of elements and the originator of the three-dimensional method of element arrangement and representation.
 He drew the elements as a continuous spiral around a […]